Skip to content

 "purpose" is an array of strings that state the key’s purpose.
 Typically this will be either "sign" (for signing messages), or "enc" for encrypting/decrypting messages, or it could be both.
 Other arbitrary values are allowed too if they are useful to protocol implementers.

 "data" is a JSON string specifying the public key itself (other types of keys, like encrypted secret keys, are stored under meta.private).
-Key data a JSON stringified array of the following structure:
+Key data is a JSON stringified array of the following structure:

 [type, publicKey, secretKey]: [string, string, null] | [string, null, string]